raspy135/Qun-synthesizer/README.md

 Number of devices: Number of devices for poly mode.
 Set 1 if you don’t have multiple devices.
 It will be stored in the flash memory.

-Device Index : Device Index.
+Device Index: Device Index.
 Set 1 if you don’t have multiple devices.
 It will be stored in the flash memory.

 RECV MIDI Ch: Configure receiving MIDI channel.
 Default is ALL.
 If you use it with Polyphonic setup, set the same channel or ALL for all devices.